Dispute Solutions - Services

 1.1 Initial Contact

-If you have a problem right now, just pick up the phone and call us here to explore your options, in strict confidence.
-There’s no obligation to do anything until you’re ready.
+If you have a problem right now, please pick up the phone and call us (0414 816 789), to explore your options.
+It’s strictly confidential, and there’s no obligation to do anything until you’re ready.

 1.2 Triage - Personal and Situational Needs